dobrevg/webrsnapshot/INSTALL.md

 ----------------

 * Just execute: `git pull` in the folder where webrsnapshot is installed
+* Then update the submodules `git submodule update --remote --merge`
 * Adjust webrsnapshot.conf for your needs (optional)
 * Stop and start the application server